As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 Red Velvet Donuts are flavorful and tender, topped with an incredible Irish Cream Cream Cheese Glaze.
 These cake donuts are baked, not fried, making them healthier and easier, perfect for Christmas or Valentine’s day or anytime you are craving a delicious donut!

 Who doesn’t love something a wee bit chocolatey, like this Chocolate Chocolate Chip Nothing Bundt Cake (or mini bundts), or maybe this Healthy Chocolate Chip Banana Bread, or this No Bake Chocolate Pie!

 What is it about all things red velvet?
 I think there are two camps, the “I’m totally grossed out” camp and the “I’m in love with all Red Velvet baked goods” camp.
 Where do you fall?

-I have been working on a Red Velvet Bundt Cake recipe; using all-natural food coloring, I have not quite hit how I want it to turn out.
 A reddish tint, but old-fashioned enough to make it appealing and entirely edible, without dying your insides red.
-But I’m confident I’ll figure it out!

 I made these baked Red Velvet Donuts the other day and since they are a small batch donut recipe, I used a few drops of red food coloring and it worked brilliantly.